-- the five-year period 1st October 2017 to 30th September 2022.
-The relevant figures are clearly set out in Mr Pycroft's evidence at Table 3.2. - 39.
-It is necessary, however, to consider certain elements of the calculation in principle in order to assess the magnitude of the acknowledged shortfall. - 40.
-First of all, the 'Memorandum of Understanding' between the three Councils party to the Core Strategy (which has not to my knowledge been reviewed pursuant to its paragraph 7.1 and which was signed by Preston as recently as 3rd October 2017) confirms that, pending the adoption of a replacement local plan, the housing requirements of the Core Strategy are to be applied. - 41.
-Amongst other things, this document recognises at paragraph 5.10 that meeting the housing requirement figures in the current Core Strategy ensures that the Objectively Assessed Need (as in the latest SHMA) is met in full across the Housing Market Area and that apportionment (between the Councils' respective areas) on the basis of the Core Strategy requirements will help to address net out-migration from Preston to other parts of the Housing Market Area. - 42.
+- 40. Given the Council's concession that it could not correctly demonstrate a five year supply of deliverable housing sites and consequent effective withdrawal from the contest of the appeals, the first main issue can be addressed in relatively short order.
+The evidence of Mr Pycroft on behalf of both appellants A and B stands effectively uncontested and there was in any event no significant dispute over the figures to be used in the calculation so far as the individual components of supply were concerned, but rather the way those component figures were to be deployed.
+The relevant calculation equates to the period addressed by the Council's latest Housing Land Position Statement18, i.e. the five-year period 1st October 2017 to 30th September 2022.
+The relevant figures are clearly set out in Mr Pycroft's evidence at Table 3.2. - 41.
+It is necessary, however, to consider certain elements of the calculation in principle in order to assess the magnitude of the acknowledged shortfall. - 42.
+First of all, the 'Memorandum of Understanding' between the three Councils party to the Core Strategy (which has not to my knowledge been reviewed pursuant to its paragraph 7.1 and which was signed by Preston as recently as 3rd October 2017) confirms that, pending the adoption of a replacement local plan, the housing requirements of the Core Strategy are to be applied. - 43.
+Amongst other things, this document recognises at paragraph 5.10 that meeting the housing requirement figures in the current Core Strategy ensures that the Objectively Assessed Need (as in the latest SHMA) is met in full across the Housing Market Area and that apportionment (between the Councils' respective areas) on the basis of the Core Strategy requirements will help to address net out-migration from Preston to other parts of the Housing Market Area. - 44.
 The Memorandum also acknowledges that the Core Strategy has been examined and found to be sound in the context of the Framework.
-Bearing that in mind, the statutory Duty to Co-operate, and also the object of national policy to boost significantly the supply of housing, I have no reason to question, on the evidence before me as it now stands, the underlying essential merits of what is effectively a joint declaration of intent as to how the Councils will for the time being distribute new housing between and across their respective and combined areas.
-I are also conscious that the ongoing housing requirements set out in Policy 4 are conceived of as minima. - 43.
+Bearing that in mind, the statutory Duty to Co-operate19, and also the object of national policy to boost significantly the supply of housing20, I have no reason to question, on the evidence before me as it now stands, the underlying essential merits of what is effectively a joint declaration of intent as to how the Councils will for the time being distribute new housing between and across their respective and combined areas.
+I am also conscious that the ongoing housing requirements set out in Policy 4 are conceived of as minima. - 45.
 It has been accepted by the Council that the base date of 2014 for assessing housing completions, used for the purposes of the current Strategic Housing Market Assessment (SHMA), is incorrect for the purposes of calculating the five-year supply of deliverable sites.
-Given that the accepted basis for the housing land requirement is the development plan, in this case the Core Strategy, as indicated in the Memorandum of Understanding, the correct base date going forward is 2010 as the Core Strategy covers the 16 year period 2010 2026. - 44.
-The relevant Core Strategy policy for the purpose of calculating housing requirements, Policy 4, embodies the principle of addressing the backlog of under-provision since 2003, in addition to the annual requirement from 2010, over the plan period to 2026.
-In Preston this has led to a significant accumulated backlog a little in excess of 1600 dwellings. - 45.
-Moreover, the evidence before me is persuasive that, effective though the Council's direct efforts to address ongoing vacancy in the older housing stock may be, the net effect of this on the overall supply of housing is effectively neutral and should therefore be discounted, as should the provision of student accommodation which, for a variety of reasons, appears not to have released existing stock for significant inclusion in the supply and in any event the data is patchy and not sufficiently reliable.
+Given that the accepted basis for the housing land requirement is the development plan, in this case the Core Strategy, as indicated in the Memorandum of Understanding, the correct base date going forward is 2010 as the Core Strategy covers the 16 year period 2010 2026. - 46.
+The relevant Core Strategy policy for the purpose of calculating housing requirements, Policy 4, embodies the principle of addressing the backlog of

+18 CD10

-&lt;sup>18 Pursuant to s110 of the Localism Act 2011
+19 Pursuant to s110 of the Localism Act 2011